g-wallis/font-tutorials/how-to-create-contextual-ligatures.md

 ---
 layout: page
+headline: Contextual Ligature Table
-title: Contextual Lookups
+title: How to Create Contextual Ligature Lookup Tables in Fontforge
-description: This tutorial will show you how to create contextual lookups in Fontforge.
+description: This tutorial will show you how to create contextual ligature lookup tables in Fontforge.
 image: /assets/images/contextual/0-how-to-create-contextual-lookups-fontforge.png
 nav_order: 7
-permalink: /contextual-lookups/
 ---

 <center><img src="/assets/images/contextual/1-how-to-create-contextual-lookups-fontforge.png" alt="how-to-create-contextual-lookup-table-in-fontforge" width="30%" height="30%"/></center>

-# HOW TO CREATE CONTEXTUAL LOOKUPS IN FONTFORGE

-**This tutorial will show you how to create contextual lookups in Fontforge.**
+# {{ page.title }}

+**{{ page.description }}**

 ## How this Tutorial Is Organized
 {: .no_toc}